Zenduty/docs/docs/Icinga2.md

 	$ git clone https://github.com/Zenduty/icinga-zenduty-script.git
 	$ cd icinga-zenduty-script
 	```
-8. Now open the Zenduty-Icinga2 configuration file and enter the provided integration key into the "Pager field".
+8. Now open the Zenduty-Icinga2 configuration file and enter the provided integration key into the "pager" field.

 9. Now move the files into their respective folders inside "/etc/icinga2/."